Skip to main content

 • utils directory contains all the utilities for the module.

-• routes.ts the routes file for the module.
+• routes.ts is the routes file for the module.

 Configuration Directory

-The src/config/index.ts file is the very first file that is being imported from the application code, it should contain only all necessary code for configurations.
+The src/config/index.ts file is the first file imported from the application code.
+It should contain only the necessary code for configurations.

 Main File